Jermauria Rasco

-Jermauria Rasco (born October 5, 1992) is an American football linebacker who is currently a free agent.
-He was signed by the Green Bay Packers as an undrafted free agent in 2015 after not being selected in that year's NFL Draft.
+Jermauria Rasco (born October 5, 1992) is an American former football linebacker.
+He was signed by the Green Bay Packers as an undrafted free agent in 2015 after not being selected in that year's NFL draft.
 He played college football at LSU.

 Early life

 Rasco grew up in Shreveport, Louisiana.
 For high school he attended Evangel Christian Academy, and played on their football team.
 During his senior year in 2010, Rasco was a highly ranked high school prospect for colleges.
 Rivals.com ranked him as the eighth best defensive end recruit nationally, the ninth best prospect in the state of Louisiana, and the 168th ranked player nationally.

 College career

 After high school, Rasco committed to play college football for the LSU Tigers.
 He played at LSU from 2011 through 2014, playing all four years in 48 games, with 26 starts.
 Rasco finished his college career with 154 career tackles, with the most coming his senior season, with 71 tackles in 2014.